Just a ferry ride from Seattle, Bainbridge Island is a world away from the hectic pace of urban life.

 Bainbridge became known to the wider world through Hollywood films, television shows, and novels.
 The popular hospital drama Grey's Anatomy often features the Bainbridge ferry.
 Disclosure, a 1994 thriller starring Michael Douglas and Demi Moore, was filmed on the island.
 Island resident and novelist David Guterson used Bainbridge as inspiration for the fictional island in his 1994 best seller novel and following movie, Snow Falling on Cedars.

 Given the diversity and continuing popularity of Bainbridge Island, home buyers benefit from local real estate agents with expertise of the community.
-Buckley & Buckley Real Estate, a family-owned firm, has sold homes on the island for 30 years.
+Buckley & Buckley Real Estate, a family-owned firm, has sold homes on the island for over 30 years.
 Co-owners Maureen and Edward Buckley, who are also long time Bainbridge residents help buyers navigate today's tight real estate market.

 The Island's most recent addition is the Bainbridge Island Museum of Art (BIMA), a $15 million dollar "Gold Star Leed" building designed by Coates Design which focuses on contemporary work by artists from the Kitsap and Olympic peninsulas and the western Puget Sound region.